-With the advent of CI/CD process, changes are inevitable and continuous.
+With the advent of the CI/CD process, changes are inevitable and continuous.
 Any changes made to the software applications can produce an unexpected outcome and can impact businesses at large.

-After the bugs are identified by engineers (software testers or developers), the developers modify source code to make it bug-free.
+Regression Testing is a type of Software Testing used to verify the changes made in an application that does not affect the existing functionality.
+After the bugs are identified by engineers (software testers or developers), the developers modify the source code to make it bug-free.
 If this process is completed every day, then it is often known as Continuous Testing.
 You can refer to the following diagram:

 What is Regression Testing?